jfraboni/magic-eight-ball/README.md

 Open up the magic-eight-ball.js file, and find:

-**TODO 1 :** Here, create to variables in the same statement, one named prompt which will hold the prompt module, and one named fs to hold the file-system module:
+**TODO 1 :** Here, create two variables in the same statement, one named prompt which will hold the prompt module, and one named fs to hold the file-system module:
 ```javascript
 #!/usr/bin/env node